Byzantine–Mongol alliance: Alliance under Michael VIII (1263–1282)

 Mamluk envoys were traveling through Constantinople to the Golden Horde in the summer of 1263.
 However, the leader of the Ilkhans would have been angered if Michael allowed the envoys to pass, leading Michael to send them back to Egypt.
-In response, the Golden Horde army invaded Nicaean territory, freeing the former Seljuk Sultan Kaykaus II, who had been imprisoned on Nicaean territoriy since rebelling and fleeing from the Mongols.
+In response, the Golden Horde army invaded Nicaean territory, freeing the former Seljuk Sultan Kaykaus II, who had been imprisoned on Nicaean territory since rebelling and fleeing from the Mongols.
 The conflict ended after the Mamluks convinced the Golden Horde to withdraw from Byzantine territory, and the Byzantines to allow the Mamluk envoys to travel to the Golden Horde.

 According to Egyptian sources, Michael agreed to send fabrics to the Mongol Khan in Russia.
 When Michael realized the importance of the Mongols and became an ally of Noghai, he used his help to defend himself against Bulgaria when it tried to attack the Byzantine Empire in 1273 and 1279.
 Probably in 1276, Maria Palaiologina Kantakouzene, Michael's niece, planned an attack on Byzantium.
 She withdrew after Michael convinced the Mongols to raid Bulgaria.
 Later, in 1278, the Byzantines and the Mongols jointly besieged and captured Maria in Tirnovo.
 A group of 4,000 Mongol soldiers were dispatched to Constantinople in 1282, just before the death of Michael, to fight against the despot of Thessaly.